temporalio/documentation/docs/operation/how-to-tune-workers.md

 ## Drawbacks of putting just "large values everywhere"

-As with any multithreading system, specifying too large values without monitoring with the SDK and system metrics will lead to constant resources contention/stealing, which decreases the total throughput and increases latency jitter of the system.
+As with any multithreading system, specifying too large values without monitoring with the SDK and system metrics will lead to constant resource contention/stealing, which decreases the total throughput and increases latency jitter of the system.

 <RelatedReadList
 readlist={[